 Florian Glöcklhofer is a Marie Skłodowska-Curie Individual Fellow in the Department of Chemistry.
-His research interests lie in the field of conjugated small molecules and polymers for organic electronics.
-Currently, his focus is on the synthesis of redox-active conjugated macrocycles for transistors and batteries.
-The macrocycles are designed to self-assemble into tubular structures, facilitating the transport of ions and electrons in the material.
+His research interests lie in the field of π-conjugated organic compounds, with a focus on the design and synthesis of π-conjugated macrocycles for battery electrodes and on the development of new synthetic approaches to aromatics.

 et al., 2019, Thioalkyl- and Sulfone-Substituted Poly(p-Phenylene Vinylene)s, Polymer Chemistry, Vol:10, ISSN:1759-9954, Pages:738-750

 et al., Dicyano- and tetracyanopentacene: foundation of an intriguing new class of easy-to-synthesize organic semiconductors, Journal of Materials Chemistry C, Vol:5, ISSN:2050-7526, Pages:2603-2610

 et al., 2016, A Versatile One-Pot Access to Cyanoarenes from ortho- and para-Quinones: Paving the Way for Cyanated Functional Materials, Chemistry - A European Journal, Vol:22, ISSN:0947-6539, Pages:5173-5180